heyheywill/MovieMe/README.md

 ## Project Description
  > Your project description should summarize the project you are proposing.
 Be sure to include:
  > * Why is it important or interesting to you?
+ > As college students, we spend a lot of time with our friends and family watching movies.
+So much time is wasted trying to decide which movie to watch.
+With this tool we would be able to help others (and ourselves) figure out what movie to put on in a more efficient manner that is catered towards our interests.
+Beyond the practical use of the tool, the actual code also intrigues us.
+We find the idea of customizing results based on the individual to be a complex but engaging challenge.
+The combination of a functional project and interesting code makes this project for us.
+ >
  > * What languages/tools/technologies do you plan to use?
 (This list may change over the course of the project)
+ > C++, GoogleTest, VALGRIND
  >   * [toolname](link) - Short description
  > * What will be the input/output of your project?
 What are the features that the project provides?
+ > At launch, the user will be able to go through a quick questionnaire about their genre preferences, favorite actors, length of movie, and more.
+Through this questionnaire, the program will then generate movie titles that correlate to the user’s preferences.
+Features that this project will provide will include the movie title, movie summary, movie rating, and percentage match.
  >
  > This description should be in enough detail that the TA/instructor can determine the complexity of the project and if it is sufficient for the team members to complete in the time allotted.
  >